OperationCode/algorithms/solutions/data-structures/linked-list/README.md

   - `append(value)`
     - Write a method that inserts the `value` at the end of the linked list.
   - `delete(value)`
-    - Write a method that deletes the `value` in the linked list.
+    - Write a method that deletes the first node that contains the `value` in the linked list.
   - `find(value)`
-    - Write a method that returns the `node` that contains the `value`.
+    - Write a method that returns the first `node` that contains the `value`.
   - `insertAfter(value, targetValue)`
     - Write a method that inserts the `node` after the `node` that contains the `targetValue`.
   - `deleteHead()`